 We’re delighted to announce that our new Advising and Support Scheduling Tool (ASST) (Pronounced “Assist”) is now available.
-Click here for step by step instructions on how to access the new system and how to schedule appointments with advisers and support professionals or to RSVP to events as they become available.
+Click here for step by step instructions on how to access the new system and how to schedule appointments with advisors and support professionals or to RSVP to events as they become available.
 Peer Tutoring is available for a variety of specific courses.
 During a session you can review course content, master basic concepts and develop more advanced skills under the guidance of a fellow student.
-Undergraduates meet with a peer tutor in one-on-one or small-group sessions.
+Undergraduates meet with a peer tutor in one-on-one sessions.
 Tutors are available for English as a Second Language support.
 The ESL tutors are trained to work intensively on grammar and language issues common to ESL students.
 Do you need help with writing a paper?
 The Writing Center has tutors available.

 These trained peer mentor leaders guide weekly sessions in an effort to apply the following goals: